 Capturing custom field data via hosted pages

 You can collect the custom field data via the hosted checkout page.
-The custom fields that you create will be automatically enabled for customer portal.
+Make sure to enable the custom field created for customer portal.

 You can also collect custom field data during sign up through hosted pages by capturing the data on a page prior to directing users to the hosted checkout page.
 Learn how to capture custom field data for hosted checkout pages during sign up here.